The Maypole, This Stinking Idol & the End of May Day May 2nd

 going to the wood ouemight, there haue scarcely the third part of them returned home againe vndefiled.

-Phillip Stubbes from ”A Critical Edition Of Philip Stubbes’s Anatomie Of Abuses‘ By Margaret Jane Kidnie.
+Phillip Stubbes from ”A Critical Edition Of Philip Stubbes’s Anatomie Of Abuses‘ edited by Margaret Jane Kidnie.

 Restoration Maypole

 The unraised pole seems to have survived until the beginning of the Civil War, (1644) when it was destroyed.
 But at the Restoration of Charles II a new and huge Maypole was ordered.
 It was joyously erected 134 ft high (41 metres) in the Strand.
 This one was danced around till 1713 when it was replaced.
 The original was sold to one Isaac Newton.
-He used it to support the biggest telescope in Europe which was erected in Wanstead by a friend.
+He used it to support the biggest telescope in Europe, which was erected in Wanstead by a friend.

 And that, my friends, is how you get from Superstition to Science in one easy story.